Old Fashioned Cinnamon Toast

 The class was a mandatory subject all those years ago.

-I’m not sure it still is but, it’s still offered since I have a fourteen year old boy who took it last year in middle school.
+I do know that the class is offered since I have a fourteen year old boy who took it last year in middle school.

 Way back when I took the class, believe it or not, it was just for girls.